davidemmanuellopez/qrtwhisper/README.md

 For now the application get focus for every transcription, you cannot hold keyboard focus.
 This its functional for a interview when not its need to use desktop actively.

+### Example

+The application looks like it.
+A semi-transparent text over the screen.

 ![example](img.png)